Healthdirect Free Australian health advice you can count on.

 Side effects of DMARDs

-Find out more about the DMARDs you are taking, including side effects.
+Find out more about the DMARDs you are taking, including possible side effects.

 Risks of DMARDs

-If you have had a previous tuberculosis infection, starting DMARDs can reactivate it.
-Your doctor will make sure that you have a screening to check for tuberculosis before you start the DMARD.
+If you have had a tuberculosis infection in the past, some types of DMARDs can reactivate it.
+Your doctor will arrange for you to have a test to check for tuberculosis before you start treatment.

 When should I see my doctor?